Centers & Institutes

 Reporting & Review

 Because USOs represent a strategic investment by the university, they are subject to a formal planning, approval, and review process, typically on an annual cycle with the proposal due early in the calendar year.
-However, under special circumstances, a USO proposal may be submitted off-cycle with permission from the Norman campus Vice President for Research.
+However, under special circumstances, a USO proposal may be submitted off-cycle with permission from the Norman campus Vice President for Research and Partnerships.

 - Mission and Rationale (up to 1 page).
 Describe the mission/vision of the organization including a discussion of why the organization is necessary, how it proposes to accomplish work that otherwise would not be possible, how it will interact, as appropriate, with other organizations both internal and external to the university, and how it differs from and/or is complementary to other organizations locally and nationally.